Arya Rajendran

 Arya Rajendran S. (born 12 January 1999) is an Indian politician who currently serves as the mayor of the Thiruvananthapuram Corporation.
 She was elected from Mudavanmugal ward, belonging to Nemom Assembly Constituency from Communist Party of India (Marxist) at the age of 21 and was appointed as the mayor of the corporation which made her the youngest mayor in the country.

 Personal life and education

 Arya Rajendran is the daughter of Rajendran, an electrician, and Sreelatha, an LIC agent.
-She did her schooling from Carmel Girls Higher Secondary School, Trivandrum.
-She is a second year B.Sc Mathematics student at All Saints College, Thiruvananthapuram.
+She did her schooling from Carmel Girls HSS Thiruvananthapuram and attended BSc Mathematics from All Saints College Thiruvananthapuram.
 She is married to K. M. Sachin Dev, who is the member of Kerala Legislative Assembly from Balussery constituency.